American Thrombosis & Hemostasis Network

 IDELVION is not indicated for induction of immune tolerance in patients with hemophilia B.

-IDELVION is contraindicated in patients who have had life-threatening hypersensitivity to the product or its components, including hamster proteins.
+IDELVION is contraindicated in patients who have had life-threatening hypersensitivity reactions to IDELVION or its components, including hamster proteins.

 IDELVION is for intravenous use only.
 IDELVION can be self-administered or administered by a caregiver with training and approval from a healthcare provider or hemophilia treatment center.
-Higher dose per kilogram body weight or more frequent dosing may be needed for pediatric patients.
+For pediatric patients, higher dose per kilogram body weight or more frequent dosing may be needed.

 The formation of neutralizing antibodies (inhibitors) to Factor IX has been reported with IDELVION.
 If expected Factor IX activity plasma levels are not attained or bleeding is not controlled with appropriate dose, perform an assay to measure Factor IX inhibitor concentration.
 Factor IX activity assay results may vary with the type of activated partial thromboplastin time reagent used.

 Thromboembolism (eg, pulmonary embolism, venous thrombosis, and arterial thrombosis) can occur when using Factor IX-containing products.
-In addition, nephrotic syndrome has been reported following immune tolerance induction in hemophilia B patients with Factor IX inhibitors and allergic reactions to Factor IX.
+In addition, nephrotic syndrome has been reported following immune tolerance induction in hemophilia B patients with Factor IX inhibitors and a history of allergic reactions to Factor IX.

-The most common adverse reactions (incidence ≥1%) reported in clinical trials were headache and dizziness.
+The most common adverse reactions (incidence ≥1%) reported in clinical trials were headache, dizziness, hypersensitivity, and rash.

 Please see full prescribing information for IDELVION.